 Dynamic triggering rules were proposed for the first time in \cite{girard2015dynamic,mousavi2015integral}.
 The idea is to add internal dynamics to the triggering rule.
 To that end, a dynamic variable $\eta(t)\in\R$ with dynamics

 with $\beta\in\K_\infty$ and $\sigma\in\left(0,1\right)$ is introduced.
 The dynamic triggering rule is given by

 and ensures that $\eta(t) \geq 0$ holds for $t\in\left[t_j,t_{j+1}\right)$.

 The dynamic triggering rule can be interpreted as an averaged version of the relative threshold triggering rule.
-In particular, it allows to chose sampling instants such that the respective relative threshold triggering rule is violated for some time, if it is still satisfied on average.
+In particular, it allows choosing sampling instants such that the respective relative threshold triggering rule is violated for some time as long as it is still satisfied on average.
 Moreover, the dynamic triggering rule can easily be modified for setups where additional effects like delays or packet loss occur by modifying the update of the dynamic variable in a suitable way.
 In turn, memory and suitable computational capabilities for the update of the dynamic variable are required to implement the dynamic triggering rule.